karthikeyan198/Assignments/First/README.md

 # 3. What are four main things we should know before studying data analysis?
-  i) Learn Data Analytics Fundamentals. ii) Work on Project to Develop your Data Analytics Skills iii) Develop Visualizations and Practice Presenting Them iv) Develop a Data Analyst Portfolio to showcase your work.
+  i) Learn Data Analytics Fundamentals. ii) Work on Project to Develop your Data Analytics Skills <br>
+  iii) Develop Visualizations and Practice Presenting Them iv) Develop a Data Analyst Portfolio to showcase your work.